-Comodo Free Anti-Malware BOClean easily competes with Avast.
-With fully automated malware removal, free automated updates and minimal system usage, BOClean is a slightly “lesser” program compared to Avast only due to working on fewer operating systems.
+Comodo Free Anti-Malware BOClean easily tops the list of free programs.
+With fully automated malware removal, free automated updates and minimal system usage, BOClean is limited primarily in that it runs on a limited number of operating system versions.
 BOClean is designed to work on Windows XP through Windows 7.
 It can work on Windows 8 through 10 but is not optimized for either.

 Adaware Antivirus Free is available for Windows users running Windows 7 through 10.